ThibaultFriedrich/showroom-nodes/README.md

 # showroom-nodes
 NodeJS webserver using socket.io to manage several synchronized laptop screens with animations between them.

+Define which elements must be animated and their move between nodes with simple expression like "move to primary".
+The web app automatically decides the directions according to nodes positions and manages the synchronized animations.

 # Getting started

 ## Installation